SamsungDForum/juvo-player-UI.ReactNative/README.md

 ## Tips
 - When using C# Debug mode, it is recommended to manually uninstall an application prior to execution.
 Otherwise introduced changes may not be visible.
-- Avoid re-launching application from IDE in JS debug mode.
-Such re-installs an application loosing configuration entered at initial run.
-If there are no changes to C# Native part of code, application can be run TV menu.
+- Avoid re-launching an application from IDE for JS debug purposes.
+Each IDE launch causes an application to be reinstalled resulting in loss of remote debug configuration.
 - There are 3 dlog channels associated with React applications
   - RN - React Native engine logs.
   - RNJS - JS side React Native logs.
 Includes console logs.